What's this game about?

 It's a realistic, first-person experience of productive economic life.
 It offers drama, suspense and understandable complexity that drives interest, excitement and the desire to do better.
 It plays like a story of ones' economic life, allowing creativity, self-expression, independence and freedom of moves not normally found in games.
 Its Personal Earning Index measures performance over time.
 And as a tool, it has numerous uses and benefits.

 What is one specific example of a player benefiting?

-Briefly: A 12-13 year-old with learning difficulties in school.
-When his class played BUX, he played like a genius.
+Briefly: About a 14-15 year-old had "learning difficulties": When his class played BUX, he played like a genius.
 (The counselor was amazed.)
-When I asked to see him after the session, he responded nervously, "I wasn't cheating."
+When I asked to see the newly discovered star after the session, he responded nervously, "I wasn't cheating."
 After, I asked him how he played so brilliantly when I heard he was having difficulty in school.
 His instant reply was, "This is fun.
-That is work."
+That's work."
 I think he heard himself and how ridiculous that sounded.
 Two weeks later, the school counselor called to say that that student had requested help filling out an application for extra tutoring.
-Last seen, he was at a college majoring in computer science.
-[No scientific proof of connection, but...]
+Last seen, he graduated from college majoring in computer science.
+He's now programming a game app.
+[No scientific proof of connection.]

-(Now fairness is another thing.)
+(Now real-world fairness is another thing.)